 As a reminder, anyone needing driver’s license services or passports can use the Olmsted County Online Check-in system to schedule an arrival time.

-The fifth and sixth floors of the Government Center are district court floors and still require the use of face masks.
+The fifth and sixth floors of the Government Center house the district court.
 For the most up-to-date information, visit the Minnesota Courts website.

 Olmsted County government campus

 It’s recommended that clients call before visiting the buildings outlined below.
 Some services will still require an appointment.
 Also, please note that applications for many services can be completed online such as: